 In December 2013, the Act on the Macro Prudential Supervision of the Financial System (Zakon o makrobonitetnem nadzoru finančnega sistema (ZMbNFS)) came into force.
-The main objective of this Act is the establishment of a committee which will be entrusted with the task of formulating macro prudential policy in the Republic, contribute to safeguarding the stability of the entire financial system, and prevent or reduce the accumulation of systemic risk.
+The main objective of this Act is the establishment of a board (the "Financial Stability Board") which will be entrusted with the task of formulating macro prudential policy in the Republic, contribute to safeguarding the stability of the entire financial system, and prevent or reduce the accumulation of systemic risk.
 The act is designed to facilitate improved macro prudential supervision over financial institutions operating in different segments of the financial system.
-The newly established committee is constituted of representatives from each national supervisor, including the Bank of Slovenia, the Securities Market Agency and the Insurance Supervisory Agency (Agencija za zavarovalni nadzor, the "Insurance Supervisory Agency" or "ISA") as well as the Ministry of Finance.
+The established board is constituted of representatives from each national supervisor, including the Bank of Slovenia (BoS, Banka Slovenije), the Securities Market Agency (SMA, Agencija za trg vrednostnih papirjev) and the Insurance Supervisory Agency (ISA, Agencija za zavarovalni nadzor), as well as the Ministry of Finance.

-Resolution and Compulsory Dissolution of Credit Institutions
+Resolution and Compulsory Winding-Up of Credit Institutions

-The Resolution and Compulsory Dissolution of Credit Institutions Act (Zakon o reševanju in prisilnem prenehanju bank (ZRPPB)) entered into force on 25 July 2016.
+The Resolution and Compulsory Winding-Up of Credit Institutions Act (Zakon o reševanju in prisilnem prenehanju bank (ZRPPB)) entered into force on 25 July 2016.
 The act implemented the BRRD into the Slovenian legal system.
 It has introduced a wide scope of instruments for prevention and resolution of future issues regarding unstable or failing banks and other financial institutions.
 Its final aim is to prevent future needs for another recapitalisation of the banking sector from the state budget.
+In February 2019, the ZRPPB was amended according to the previously amended BRRD regarding the ranking of unsecured debt instruments in insolvency hierarchy.